Focus of Practice

 ⧉ The formula is too dilute.

-⧉ Food intolerances or protein allergies, such as an allergy to a milk-based or protein-based formula.
+⧉ Food intolerances or protein allergies, such as an allergy to a milk-based formula.

 A visit to your pediatrician will help you find and correct the cause, Dr. Eberhard said.
 “It’s very important that an infant gets good nutrition for their overall development, especially during that first year of life,” he said.
 “Those routine checkups to monitor their growth are very important.”